cm107/common_utils/README.md

 # common_utils
-Common utilities that can be broadly used across repositories.
+Common python utilities that can be broadly used across repositories.